 However, there was something more that was fundamentally wrong and Marks exposed this in appealing the decision to the Fourth Appellate District in Riverside.
 In People v.
 Christopher Marks (2015 DJDAR 13678), the court affirmed the trial court’s ruling, but for this other reason.

 The Fourth Appellate District explained that the petition for resentencing was filed in the wrong trial court.
 It noted that one trial court that did not sentence defendant could not, under Penal Code § 1170.18(f), resentence defendant.
 In fact, Marks did not even identify the case numbers for his prior convictions in his petition.

 Moreover, Marks was not legally seeking resentencing, but reclassification of his prior convictions as misdemeanors.
 Section 1170.18 does not allow reclassifying a prior offense on a current conviction.
 Instead, Marks should have filed three separate petitions, one in each court where each 11350(a) conviction was suffered.
 Each conviction was suffered in Los Angeles County, each in a different court.
-Marks should have filed his petition in Riverside County as three separate petitions, each filed in the specific court where the conviction took place.
+Marks should have filed his petition in Los Angeles County as three separate petitions, each filed in the specific court where the conviction took place.

 For more information about the issues in this Prop 47 case, please click on the following articles:

 - Proposition 47 (Prop 47) Now Applies to Juvenile Cases